 I don’t think so.
 I’m not a mental health professional, but I think people will likely naturally go back to normal, a new normal, or ask for help to go back to normal.
 I’d like to say I have become chill zero-fucks given type of cool girl.
 But I’m not.
 I’m not always going to want to kick back and do nothing.
 Maybe, pickier about people I spend my time with, less adventurous, and less trusting – but that’s all.
 It seems common with age.
 But I just spent 2 hours writing, answered a text from a guy who I agreed to go on a first date with, and I just made plans to meet up with my friend outside the city when she visits in the next week or two.
 And now, back to work to submit a report before I get fired.
 I have 53 minutes.
 Shit.

 Oh right, wait, the advice before I post…it’s okay to step back when you want to say “fuck-it” to rest – just don’t let that be your mentality 100% of the time going forward.
 Seems like there will always be moments that will disappoint us (small or crazy OMFG what just happened moments), but don’t let some asshole ruin your life and personality.
-Nobody should have that power over your entire life.
+Nobody should have that power over you.